44 GREAT ATTRACTIONS IN MOAB, UTAH

 Location: Arches National Park | Duration: 0.3 mile hike (1 hour) | Cost: $$ (timed entry reservations required in peak season)

 Sand Dune Arch is my daughter's favorite arch in Arches National Park.
-It's a short and fun walk to get there, and there is tons of sand to play in and rocks to climb.
+It's a short and fun walk to get there, and there is tons of sand to play in and rocks to climb on.
 If you are looking for an easy and rewarding family-friendly walk in the national park, this is it.

-If you want a longer hike, you can also walk to nearby Broken Arch from the same trailhead.
+If you want a longer hike, you can also walk to nearby Broken Arch from this same trailhead.
 It's a relatively flat and easy walk to get to that arch, which sits close to the park campground.
 Broken Arch tends to sees less visitors than other arches in the park.

 |